with Dana Makover & Rabbi Rebecca Epstein

 Our lodging for the week will be in hotels and guest houses (more detail under “accommodations”) and we’ll have group transportation and private guides in tourist AC mini-bus transport.
 From the moment you arrive, you’ll be met at the airport and all is planned beautifully for us with private guides to the best sights and private AC minibus transportation.
 Breakfasts, and 6 dinners are included.
 We’ll have one free dinner night in Jerusalem and a few light lunches on the go that you should budget a few dollars for.

-We’ll provide a more detailed day by day itinerary as we get closer to the trip, but be assured each day will be filled with amazing sights, history, culture, food and inspiration!
+Each day will be filled with amazing sights, history, culture, food and inspiration!
 Nature Tours, Bental Mountain, Hammat Hagader hot springs, Harod Valley, Mount Gilboa, the Jordan Valley Road to Jerusalem, the underground Western Wall tunnels, Ein Gedi and floating in the Dead Sea are just SOME of the highlights.

 What to pack: